 Turn this topic into action

-If this topic has a direct impact on your business, explore our tax support in Luxembourg for returns, VAT, structuring and interactions with the tax authorities.
+If this topic has a direct impact on your business, explore our Luxembourg tax support to handle VAT registration, returns, cross-border flows and communication with the authorities.

 Luxembourg applies four VAT rates: the standard rate of 17 % (one of the lowest in the EU), the intermediate rate of 14 % (securities management, wines, certain fuels), the reduced rate of 8 % (gas, electricity, hairdressing) and the super-reduced rate of 3 % (food, books, medicines, housing).

-The frequency depends on annual turnover excluding VAT: monthly if turnover exceeds €620,000, quarterly between €112,000 and €620,000, and annually below €112,000.
-The annual summary return is mandatory in all cases and must be filed before 1 May of the following year.
+The frequency depends on annual turnover excluding VAT: monthly if turnover exceeds €620,000, quarterly if it exceeds €112,000 without exceeding €620,000, and annually if it is at or below €112,000.
+Annual-only taxpayers file before 1 March of the following year; quarterly and monthly taxpayers also file an annual return before 1 May.

 For intra-Community supplies of goods between taxable persons (B2B), the seller invoices VAT-exempt (0 %) and the buyer self-assesses VAT in their country.
 For B2B services, VAT is due in the customer's country (reverse charge).
 Distance sales to individuals (B2C) follow the One-Stop Shop (OSS) rules with a €10,000 EU-wide threshold.